-If you eat a high-protein diet, you won’t be a stranger to the stinky side effects.
+If you eat a high-protein diet, you won’t be a stranger to the stinky side effects otherwise known as protein farts.
 We ask nutritionist Alice Mackintosh what causes protein-induced flatulence and how to make it stop…

 There are a multitude of reasons why we can feel gassy or bloated – and a lot of things can come down to digestion not working optimally.
 There are also many different types of foods that can be the culprits and, to make it even more confusing, these vary from person to person.